 Through an engagement with the liberal arts, Transylvania University prepares its students for a humane and fulfilling personal and public life by cultivating independent thinking, open-mindedness, creative expression, and commitment to lifelong learning and social responsibility in a diverse world.

 All students at Transylvania have ample opportunities to create art and music with technology through regular and special topics courses in the Fine Arts Technology Lab.
-Students may focus their studies in digital art and music through the Music Technology, Studio Art, Writing, Rhetoric & Communication (WRC) and Computer Science majors.
-Minors in these areas are also available.
+Students may focus their studies in digital art and music through the Music Technology, Studio Art, Writing, Rhetoric & Communication (WRC), Theater, and Computer Science majors.
+Minors in Digital Arts and Media and other related areas are also available.